syaghoubi00/lab/README.md

 - Pushing a change to `containers/**` triggers a rebuilding of all containers, should only rebuild changed files, and let the scheduler rebuild the rest

   - Thoughts: Remove push/pull paths in main build-containers workflow and create a separate workflow for on changes

 - perf: instead of scanning the image - build the sbom that can be reused

 - chore(ci.containers): separate pr scanning and release build/scans

+- Containerfiles should have their pinned versions updated before doing a build

+### Scripts

+- Have pkg_update spawn a new container matching the containerfile to query for new pkg versions

+- Show a changelog of what was updated, dnf - `dnf updateinfo list`; should be added to pr/commit in workflow